TechnoSparks/ts-encfs/README.md

 # ts-encfs

-ts-encfs automates the process of mounting an encrypted EncFS folder
+ts-encfs automates the process of mounting an encrypted EncFS directory on boot

-## What does it do

-This module allows you to make use of EncFS encryption virtual file system on your Android device.
-[Wikipedia](https://en.wikipedia.org/wiki/EncFS)

-Its main objective is to automate the mounting process so that the encrypted files are automatically mounted and available for you on device boot and accessible by Android.

-Note that automated implementation is less secure if your Android device do not have encryption enabled.
-More in Technical section on website.

-ts-encfs borrows the algorithm that is used by [ts-binds](https://www.technosparks.net/pages/product-documentation/ts-binds) in order to minimise user setup and also to handle the quirks of SDCardFS emulation

 ## Requirements